 Fortunately, this can be avoided with a wireless system.
 You do not need to invest in new equipment as these systems can work correctly with your existing instruments.
 In this guide, we will focus on wireless guitar systems and the things you must consider while buying them.

 Line 6 Relay Wireless Guitar System of G50

-The system doesn’t need companders that typically limit the signal, providing you with a powerful sound and a detailed response which other analog wireless systems cannot offer.
+The system doesn’t need companders that typically limit the signal, providing you with a powerful sound and a detailed response which other analog wireless networks cannot offer.

 The dynamic response range of 120dB protects you from the noise, making it extremely low.
 A 24-bit analog to digital conversion ensures studio-quality resolution.
 As a result, you receive a great response and a full and balanced sound.

-The Line Relay system ensures a wide response range of 10Hz – 20 kHz, which is wider than typical wireless analog systems.
+The Line Relay system ensures a wide response range of 10Hz – 20 kHz, which is more extensive than typical wireless analog systems.
 Virtual Wireless Transmission technology reproduces a high-quality guitar cable that delivers amazing full-range response.

 With a 200-foot line-of-sight, range the system ensures you with a pure signal quality even in motion on the stage.
-The Line Relay system also has a Cable Tone Simulator which lets you switch between a cable and the wireless system.
+The Line Relay system also has a Cable Tone Simulator, which lets you switch between a cable and the wireless network.

 - No official license needed for this

 - strong dependability